mutiawhy/Final-Project/README.md

 with their privately-owned vehicles.

 ## Project Purposes
-Predict uber and lyft potential prices based on the characteristic of weather and time.
+Predicting uber and lyft potential prices based on the characteristic of weather and time.

-Get to know both of the prices from one simple app.
+Presenting both of the prices from one simple app.

-Give some informations about what factors could affect price of uber/lyft in Boston.
+Providing some informations about what factors could affect price of uber/lyft in Boston.